Understanding new .410 potential means getting down and dirty with TSS specs

 © Kristin Alberts photo

 Legality aside, there’s also the ethical responsibly of the hunter to make a quick and clean harvest.
 Previously, the limited range and power of standard lead loads through older guns meant turkey hunting with the .410 was best suited for experienced hunters willing to invest significant time at the patterning board and wait for a 15-yard shot.
-All that changed in 2018 when Federal Premium introduced Heavyweight Tungsten Super Shot (TSS) ammunition in .410, especially for turkeys.
+But that changed with the popularization of Tungsten Super Shot and factory loads such as the Federal Premium Heavyweight TSS .410, introduced especially for turkeys in 2018.

 Tungsten Super Shot